 - The client has one or more internal representations of the semantics (models) of the controlled system (network etc.).
-A representation may: - Relate to a subset of the TAPI model (e.g., just physical inventory) - Compress or expand parts of the model (e.g., Topology and Node are combined into a ForwardingDomain) - Be enriched with associations (e.g., some or all of the one-way navigations are converted to two-way navigations) - The client maintains (stores in some form of repository) an ongoing live view of the state of the instances of elements in the controlled system so as to populate each of its representational forms - A mechanism is available that enables the on-going reporting, from the provider to the client, of change in information known to the provider. - Note: A view that is constructed from the currently known state will necessarily be plesiochronous7 with respect to the actual network state because of differential network and processing delays.
-After some period, the inaccuracies can mainly be corrected in a view of a particular past time such that the state that was present at some appropriately past time is determinable. - When connected for the first time, the client must gain knowledge of current state prior to receiving information on change (changes alone are insufficient to provide a clear view of the system state especially recognizing that most states change very rarely waiting for a change to determine current state is not viable). - On connection to the provider, the client gains alignment with the current state and then maintains alignment as the state changes - Through the on-going process the client populates its repository as appropriate and deals with the challenges of asynchronous receipt (e.g., the referencing entity arrives before the referenced entity)
+A representation may: - Relate to a subset of the TAPI model (e.g., just physical inventory) - Compress or expand parts of the model (e.g., Topology and Node are combined into a ForwardingDomain) - Be enriched with associations (e.g., some or all of the one-way navigations are converted to two-way navigations) - The client maintains (stores in some form of repository) an ongoing live view of the state of the instances of elements in the controlled system so as to populate each of its representational forms - A mechanism is available that enables the on-going reporting, from the provider to the client, of change in information known to the provider. - Note: A view that is constructed from the currently known state will necessarily be plesiochronous with respect to the actual network state because of differential network and processing delays.
+After some period, the temporal inaccuracies can mainly be corrected in a view of a particular past time such that the state that was present at some appropriately past time is determinable.
+This is consistent with the concept of "eventual consistency" (see 3.17 Eventual Consistency and Fidelity). - When connected for the first time, the client must gain knowledge of current state prior to receiving information on change (changes alone are insufficient to provide a clear view of the system state especially recognizing that most states change very rarely waiting for a change to determine current state is not viable). - On connection to the provider, the client gains alignment with the current state and then maintains alignment as the state changes - Through the on-going process the client populates its repository as appropriate and deals with the challenges of asynchronous receipt (e.g., the referencing entity arrives before the referenced entity)